 Now, a Christological assessment of the relevant attributes might be helpful here.
 Christ is the definitive revelation of God’s character, so he should be the starting point for all our theologising (see Campbell, Dogmatics, ch.
 1–4).

 - Jesus reveals God as Triune and thus relational love in himself.
 God is love.
 This (and not retributive justice) is what truly distinguishes God as the Christian God.
-(For a God of retributive justice you can also go to Islam.)
 Now, God’s love extends to all his creation because creation is an overflow of his love.
 Therefore, God wants to draw all of creation into this joyful communion.
 However, this is not some weak sentimentality, but expresses itself in concrete, powerful action: Jesus’ death delivered us, showing that God is pro bonis — for humanity, not against it.
 The cross shows God is unconditionally committed to his eternal, benevolent plans for humanity.
 And when we realise that the Christ who will judge the world (cf. Rom 2:16) is the same Christ who died for the world — yes, for sinners (Rom 5:8) — it changes everything.

 - As for justice, it is necessary for ECT to define it purely retributively, since it involves infinite retribution without even the slightest hint of restoration or correction.
-But the core value of retributive justice is impartiality, as opposed to favoritism.
+Besides the Marcionite problem noted above — a God who is not only just but also good would not be purely retributive but ultimately corrective — ECT’ers are not consistent in their application of this notion of justice.
+The core value of retributive justice is impartiality, as opposed to favoritism.
 Everyone must get equal chances at fulfilling God’s Law.
 This means that God’s love is either nullified or universalised.
 God must either love everyone or not love anyone to be completely impartial.
 But double predestination is the epitome of favouritism!
 So, the ECT-system breaks down at its core.

 - However, there are strong biblical and Christological reasons for defining God’s justice not in a primarily retributive sense at all, but in a saving, restorative, and utterly gracious fashion, and thus as an extension of his love.
 To take the most obvious example, the phrase dikaiosyne theou in Paul refers to God’s powerful action to put things right (cf. Rom 3:21–26), namely by liberating the cosmos in Christ — a cosmos that did absolutely nothing to merit it.
 So, God’s justice is a free gift to all, paying no regard to desert.